Equality Information 2018-19

 Our pupils understand that although families can be very different, what matters is that everyone in a family loves and cares for each other.

 Schools are required to update their published Equality Information each year, and in addition, must have at least one Equality Objective that the school can focus and work on for a period of up to four years.
-Schools can choose an equality objective that meets the needs of their particular school community.

 An objective is about change.
 It should be specific, measurable, achievable, relevant (realistic) and time-bound (SMART) and expressed in terms of people and outcomes, set towards achieving a long-term goal.
 This means objectives focus on outcomes - real, practical change that can be expressed in terms of improvements.

 Academic attainment is important, but pupils also need to move on from this stage of their education feeling happy and self-confident.
 Corsham Regis Primary Academy is committed to providing a nurturing environment to help develop the resilience of our pupils to cope with the ups and downs and stresses of everyday life.
-Corsham Regis Primary Academy has decided that one of our new Equality Objectives will address pupil mental health and wellbeing as part of our commitment to preventing mental health difficulties that may start in childhood but have a greater impact in adult life.
+Corsham Regis Primary Academy has decided that one of our Equality Objectives will address pupil mental health and wellbeing as part of our commitment to preventing mental health difficulties that may start in childhood but have a greater impact in adult life.

 The impact will be measured by: